csswizardry/csswizardry.github.com/_posts/2020-05-19-the-fastest-google-fonts.md

 For the most part, web fonts nowadays are faster than ever.
-With more standardised FOUT/FOIT behaviour from browser vendors, to the newer `font-display` specification, performance—and therefore the user—seems to have been finally been put front-and-centre.
+With more standardised FOUT/FOIT behaviour from browser vendors, to the newer `font-display` specification, performance — and therefore the user — seems to have been finally been put front-and-centre.

 It’s widely accepted that self-hosted fonts are the fastest option: same origin